Q: "Why are there no clearly visible miracles today that shout -- without a shadow of a doubt -- to everyone in the

 But why doesn't God just do something in such a blatant way that people would HAVE to believe he exists?
 A good answer is presented by Philip Yancey in his book, The Jesus I Never Knew.

 Yancey points out that God has given us the freedom to believe in him or not.
 And Yancey says, "My faith suffers from too much freedom, too many temptations to disbelieve.
 At times I want God to overwhelm me, to overcome my doubts with certainty, to give final proofs of his existence and his concern.
 I want a God without ambiguity, One to whom I can point for the sake of my doubting friends."
 But then he says, "The more I get to know Jesus, the more impressed I am by what [Dostoevsky] calls the miracle of restraint."

 Jesus could have performed such spectacular miracles that people would have to believe in him.
-He could have taken present day New York City, complete with skyscrapers, subways, electronic neon billboards and dropped it right before them, on the dusty roads of donkeys in the Middle East, 2000 years ago, way before electricity.
+He could have taken present-day New York City, complete with skyscrapers, subways, electronic neon billboards, and dropped it right before them, in the middle of Jerusalem, 2000 years ago, way before electricity.
 Everyone would have immediately worshiped him.